ortus-docs/redis-cache/README.md

 description: >-
-  The Ortus Redis Extension is a native Lucee Extension that allows your CFML server to connect to a Redis or a Redis Cluster and leverage it for built-in caching, session storage, Pub/Sub Messaging, an
+  The Ortus Redis Extension is a native Lucee Extension that allows your CFML server to connect to a Redis or a Redis Cluster and leverage it for built-in caching, session storage, Pub/Sub Messaging, and document storage.
 ---

 # Introduction